RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 **Goals/Deliverables:**
 Github App now leveraging LLMs to perform code review, bug finding, and PR summarization.

 **Project Duration:** 90 hours (Small)

-**Difficulty:** Easy

-### AI C/C++, Java, Javascript, Typescript, Python Programmer

-**Description:**
-Create a Rocket.Chat app that will write short code modules in C/C++, Java, Javascript, Typescript or Python based on specification supplied by the user.
-The app should leverage modern open source LLMs (Mistral, CodeLlama,  WizardCode, Llama2, Phi, and so on) to write the code.
-The user must be able to quickly reject and ask for a new variation of the code if desired;  the user should also be able to augment/fine-tune the system prompt for more precise code generation (designing an intuitive Ux here can be tricky).
-Minor editing of generated code should be allowed and easy to make.
-Finally accepted generated code should be available to be injected into the current channel as a syntax highlighted message, shared to external application, or added to Github (with the associated credentials configured) as a pull request.

-**Desired Skills:**
-Rocket.Chat App development.
-LLM prompt design/engineering.

-**Goals/Deliverables:**
-A working  Rocket.Chat App that can act as a programming assistant to any developer user of Rocket.Chat.

-**Project Duration:** 90 hours (Small)

-**Difficulty:** Easy

-### AI In-message Emoji generator / embellisher

-**Description:**
-Create a Rocket.Chat app that will add emoji to an old-school plain text message.
-The app should leverage modern open source LLMs (Mistral, Llama2, Phi, and so on) to inject the emojis.
-User should be able to adjust the level of embellishment, and should be able to ask for a re-do if needed.
-User should be able to make some small edits after emjois are added.
-The finally accepted message should be available to be injected into the current channel, shared to external application, or copied to system clipboard.

-**Desired Skills:**
-Rocket.Chat App development.
-LLM prompt design/engineering.

-**Goals/Deliverables:**
-A Rocket.Chat App that can turn any boring old-school text messages into sensitive modern emojified masterpieces.

-**Project Duration:** 90 hours (Small)